IyarLin/R-advantages-over-python/README.md

 ## Feel free to contribute

+I’m adding examples to this repo as I encounter them.
+There are areas such as dashboards and apps or advanced statistics with which I’m less familiar.
 If you’d like to add examples, including where python has the edge over R (there’s a small [section](#python_better_than_r) for that) feel free to open a pull request.

 **I encourage the reader to point out cases where I’m wrong** - for example when better ways to perform a task in python exist.
-A appreciate the feedback.
+I appreciate the feedback.

 Note this repo has a [discussions